guitarvydas/transpiling-diagrams/README.md

 1. Get the code https://github.com/guitarvydas/transpiling-diagrams
 2. git checkout 101
+3. See the essay in "Transpiling Diagrams to Code 101.md/Transpiling Diagrams to Code 101.md".
-3. Get Ohm-js from https://github.com/harc/ohm and put a copy of ohm.js alongside of this code.
+4. Get Ohm-js from https://github.com/harc/ohm and put a copy of ohm.js alongside of this code.
-4. Examine and run run.bash.
+5. Examine and run run.bash.

 see also https://guitarvydas.github.io/2021/01/12/Transpiling-Diagrams-to-Code-101.html